 Mihaylo Hall 5357

-The Center for Leadership aspires to become the leadership voice of Orange County.
-The center connects students, organizations and faculty.
-The center develops students and organizations through premiere education, training and outreach.
-The center serves CSUF students, organizations and faculty.
-Excellence is achieved through connections, leadership development and service.
+The Center for Leadership is the prevailing voice and resource for leadership development in Orange County.
+It connects students and faculty with industry; develops student and industry leaders through premiere education, training and outreach; and serves students, faculty and the community.
+Excellence is achieved through connections, development and service.

-The center develops leaders by planning and delivering cutting-edge curriculum and leadership development experiences to undergraduate, graduate and executive-level students, alumni and organizations in Orange County.
+The center develops leaders by planning and delivering cutting-edge curriculum and leadership development experiences geared for undergraduates, graduate students, industry executives and alumni.
 The Center for Leadership has several major initiatives:

-Annual Leadership Awards — recognizes top executives and companies for their contributions across key leadership indicators of excellence.
-Each year the center recognizes C-Level executives for excellence in executive leadership as well as recognizing companies for excellence in leadership development.
+Annual Leadership Awards recognizes top executives and companies for their contributions across key leadership indicators of excellence.
+Each year, the center recognizes C-Level executives for excellence in executive leadership, as well as recognizing companies for excellence in leadership development.
 The prestigious event will celebrate its 12th year of recognizing leadership in the 2022-23 school year.

-MBA Concentration in Organizational Leadership — provides graduate students with Southern California’s finest leadership concentration within an AACSB Accredited MBA program.
+MBA Concentration in Organizational Leadership provides graduate students with Southern California’s finest leadership concentration within an AACSB Accredited MBA program.
 The curriculum for the MBA concentration in organizational leadership, along with other courses in the MBA program, prepares students for leadership roles in business, government and civic organizations.

 To learn more, visit the Center for Leadership’s website or contact Director John E. Barbuto Jr. (Jay) at firstname.lastname@example.org.